 Class 12 Maths Chapter 8 Exercise 8.1: The Two Area Formulae You Apply

-Every problem in Exercise 8.1 is built from one idea: a thin strip of area, summed by integration.
-Fix the two strip directions before opening the the resource PDF and the entire exercise becomes mechanical.
+Every problem in Exercise 8.1 comes from one idea: a thin strip of area, summed by integration.
+Fix the two strip directions and the exercise becomes mechanical.

 Vertical strip: A=ab y dx for a region bounded above by y=f(x) , below by the x -axis, between x=a and x=b .
 Horizontal strip: A=cd x dy when the boundaries are easier to read as x=g(y) .